CamCashGrl teamUpdated April 20266 min read

 Timing drift

 Your audience changes over time — fans come and go, demographics shift, timezone distributions evolve.
-A peak hour that was accurate six months ago may no longer reflect when your current audience is most active and most likely to spend.
+A peak hour that was accurate six months ago may no longer reflect when your current audience is most active.

 5. You're splitting time across platforms unevenly